metal3d/keras-video-generators/README.md

 - `VideoFrameGenerator` that will take the choosen number of frames from the entire video
 - `SlidingFrameGenerator` that takes frames with decay for the entire video or with a sequence time
-- `OpticalFlowGenerator` that gives optical flow sequence from frames with different methods
+- `OpticalFlowGenerator` that gives optical flow sequence from frames with different methods (experimental)

 Each of these generators accepts parameters: